Winter can be a very difficult time for everyone- especially wild animals.

 - Keep your run and coops free of leftovers.
 Rotting food will attract possums and vermin.

 - Check your coop regularly for any holes or entrance sites.
 Weasels can squeeze through anything larger than ½ inch wide.
 If a mouse can get into your coop, so can weasels.
 When I build my coops, I put a layer of ½ inch hardware wire under the floor.
 It’s a bit expensive, but it does keep out the wildlife.

 - Regulate the times you free range.
 Try to make so that the flock goes out after dawn and are in by dusk.
 This will help to keep coyotes from becoming a problem to you.

 - If your birds are enclosed in a run, the bottom three feet of enclosing wire should be ½ inch hardware wire.
 This will prevent raccoons and possums from getting through to the chickens.
 You should also dig a trench around the run and bury the wire to a depth of twelve inches or so, bending out away from the coop with another six inches.
 This will deter foxes and dogs from digging.

 - Livestock guardian dogs are becoming hugely popular.
 The dog is trained to protect your livestock and lives outside with the herd/flock.
 They will keep larger predators such as foxes and raccoons away!

 - If owls or hawks are a problem, you can try to cover your runs with chicken wire.
 If this isn’t practical, can you form a criss-cross of string or wire to make aerial access difficult?
 Try hanging old CDs on fishing line so they move in the breeze causing light reflections that are distracting.
 If your flock free ranges, provide them with some sort of cover to hide in – shrubs, small trees and man-made covers such as tarp ‘tents’.

-There are many hungry animals out there that would like chicken for dinner- specifically your chickens!
+Many hungry animals out there would like chicken for dinner- specifically your chickens!